 For more information on the Ultra High Speed HDMI Certification Program please refer to the FAQs here.

-Listen to this Dealerscope Podcast where HDMI Forum's President, David Glen, discussed important aspects retailers need to know about the HDMI 2.1 specification as well as highly anticipated release of the Ultra High Speed HDMI Cable.
+Listen to this Dealerscope Podcast where HDMI Forum's former President, David Glen, discussed important aspects retailers need to know about the HDMI 2.1a specification as well as highly anticipated release of the Ultra High Speed HDMI Cable.

 The terms Ultra High Speed HDMI, Ultra High Speed HDMI Cable Certification Program, and the Ultra High Speed HDMI Certification Label and the Ultra High Speed HDMI Cable Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc.